MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod3_Lab1_DataUnification.md

 For further details on Match Rules, please see [Customer Insights documentation](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/match-entities#define-rules-for-match-pairs).

 1. There is a warning indicator on the Customers : Loyalty line.
-Select **+ Add rule** or select the + icon oo the right.
+Select **+ Add rule** or select the + icon on the right.

 2. Add the first condition using FullName: